prairie-guy/ai_utilities/README.md

 `image_download` is the primary function.
 It provides easy download of images from `google`, `bing` and/or `flickr` (though the later requires an `apikey`).
 It is intended for direct import of images within a python script or Jupyter Notebook.
 (This differs from previous versions intended for use as a CLI script.)

 This is a new version based upon `icrawler` vs. `selenium`.
 It is much cleaner to install, use and extend.
-(It it itself, an extension of work from https://github.com/cwerner/fastclass)
+(It is an extension of work from https://github.com/cwerner/fastclass)

 `make-train-valid` makes a train-valid directory and randomly copy files from labels_dir to sub- directories.
 It is largely obsolete due to the new capabilities provided directly within `fastai`